 Pleiotropy and Human Disorders

 Genes like this, which affect multiple, seemingly unrelated aspects of an organism’s phenotype, are said to be pleiotropic (pleio– = many, –tropic = effects).
-The seemingly unrelated phenotypes can all be traced back to a defect in a single gene with several jobs.
+We now know that Mendel’s flower color gene encodes a regulator protein that activates pigment biosynthesis, and that it works in several different parts of the pea plant (flowers, seed coat, and leaf axils).
+Thus, the seemingly unrelated phenotypes can all be traced back to a defect in a single gene with several jobs.

 Importantly, alleles of pleiotropic genes are transmitted in the same way as alleles of genes that affect single traits.
 Although the phenotype has multiple elements, these elements are specified as a package, and the dominant and recessive versions of the package would appear in the progeny of a monohybrid cross in a ratio of 3:1.

 Genes affected in human genetic disorders are often pleiotropic.
 For example, people with the hereditary disorder Marfan syndrome may have a constellation of seemingly unrelated symptoms: